ShivaReddyVanja/augenpay-sdk/README.md

 ⚙️ **The Core Problem**

-Today's AI agents — or any autonomous applications — can think, decide, and act, but they cannot pay safely.
+Today's AI agents can make decisions and take actions, but they can't make payments safely.

-**Payments are the missing primitive in the machine economy.**

-### 1️⃣ Agents can't spend safely

-Developers must give an agent full wallet access just to let it buy something.
+### 1️⃣ Users must share private keys (Not Safe!)

+To let an agent make payments, users currently have to give the agent their **private keys** or full wallet access.

+**This is dangerous because:**
-Once authorized, the agent can drain the wallet or overspend, intentionally or via a bug.
+- The agent can drain your entire wallet

-There's no concept of spend limits, revocation, or context-aware control — meaning no real trust boundary between the user and the agent.
+- No spending limits - agent can overspend
+- Can't revoke access without changing your wallet
+- One bug or hack = all your funds gone

+**Example:** You want an agent to buy a $10 coffee, but you have to give it access to your entire wallet with $1000.
+Not safe!

-### 2️⃣ Merchants can't verify payments natively
+### 2️⃣ Merchants can't verify payments

-When an AI agent or automated service says, "I paid," merchants have to trust API calls or off-chain receipts.
+When an agent says "I paid," merchants can't verify it on the blockchain.

+They have to trust:
+- API responses
+- Off-chain receipts
+- Third-party payment services

-There's no unified, verifiable, cryptographic way to prove payment origin, context, or intent — especially for microtransactions or per-request billing.
+There's no way to cryptographically prove the payment actually happened.

-### 3️⃣ The x₄₀₂ problem remains unimplemented
+### 3️⃣ No standard payment protocol

-The original HTTP 402 "Payment Required" status was never standardized.

-Agents and APIs still lack a trustless, programmable payment handshake.

-Without it, autonomous commerce can't exist — we're stuck with manual wallets and web2 payment rails.
+There's no standard way for agents and merchants to handle payments automatically.

+This means:
+- Manual payment processes
+- No trustless payment verification
+- Difficult to build autonomous commerce

 ## Solution